 The linked video will be a free sample lesson that is part of your premium video course.
 If the user watches it and is interested in checking what other lessons are available, it's all right there on the course playlist.

-If the user wants to visit the course home page, it's all right there linked on the video lesson.
+If the user wants to visit the course home page, it's all right there linked to the video lesson.
 This is a great way to get sales from each educational email without coming across as salesy at all.

 How to use an email marketing sequence to promote online courses

-An email scheduler can be used to send your best performing emails to your new subscribers weekly, in a predetermined sequence.
+An email scheduler can be used to send your best-performing emails to your new subscribers weekly, in a predetermined sequence.
 This way, the work that you put into writing a weekly newsletter email is going to be reused over and over again.